Enikohob/EntityGraphJPARepository/README.md

 ```

-### Named Entity Graph Testing Here

-In this example we are using `@EntityGraph` and value attribute `graph.author.books` to get entity graph api.
+In below example we are using `@EntityGraph` and value attribute `graph.author.books` to get entity graph api.
 It will load only Books objects but not publisher associate with books

 ### Repository Class